seng438-winter-2022/seng438-a4-group26/Assignment4-Report.md

 	Checkpoint 4 verifies that the Graphics Cards with NVidia Chipset page was reached </br>

 ## Functionality 5.
 Find a product through the "Brands" tab
-This functionality is tested in the `SearchByBrandsTest.java` file.
+This functionality is tested in the `TopDealsAndBrandsSearch.side` file.
 THis script searches through JBL to find the *JBL Flip 5 Waterproof Bluetooth Wireless Speaker - Black*.
 There are 2 cases for this functionality:

-1. `BrandsIdealPathTest` which looks for the most ideal path from the home page to find a product through the brands tab.
+1. `BrandsIdealJBL` which looks for the most ideal path from the home page to find a product through the brands tab.
-2. `BrandsAlphabeticalPathTest` which uses the brands tab then goes alphabetically instead of using popular brands.
+2. `BrandsAlphJBL` which uses the brands tab then goes alphabetically instead of using popular brands.

 Note, because this test uses the popular brands tab, there is a chance that this changes since inception of the tests.